Tips for a Green Picnic That is Healthy and So Much Fun Being in Nature

 1. Start with great healthy recipes:

-Here are my favourites:
+Here are my favorites:

 2. Don’t Get Sick:

-- Wash those filthy watermelons skins.
+• Wash those filthy watermelon skins.

-The skins of thick skin firm skin fruits and vegetables, transport bacteria from all over the world.
-Scrub them well before cutting so as not to transfer bacteria to the inside of the fruit or vegetable. - Keep food cold.
+• Keep food cold.
 Potato and pasta salads should be kept cold until serving.
-Mayonnaise is not the main problem http://www.dressings-sauces.org/Mayonnaise_Dressings.html with these salads.
+Mayonnaise is not the main problem with these salads http://www.dressings-sauces.org/Mayonnaise_Dressings.html.
 Potatoes, eggs, and pasta can produce harmful bacteria; chill them before combining to make the salad.
 Keep the salads and all fresh foods cold till serving and after serving

 3. Don’t Get Stung: (naturally)